Chapter 1 : Lucy in the Sky with Diamonds

 “And you don’t?”

-“Nah,” he lies, smiling, because yes, he does, but he thinks he loves her and he cannot quite form the words, so he offers her his hand instead.
+“Nah,” he lies, smiling, because yes, he does, but he thinks he loves her.
+He can't quite form the words, so he offers her his hand instead.

 He is quiet, and pulls at her hand, flexing his fingers over her wrist.
 The tone goes from their usual banter to seriousness and it sneaks up on her, just like discovering she loves him.
 She lets him intertwine their fingers, watching as his smile broadens.